CloverVine-PhotoAccent-RightFacing2x

 In the early 18th century, Irish and Scottish settlers began infiltrating Boston’s solidly Puritan stock, coming by the boatload as congregations, or as stragglers wandering up from New York or down from Halifax, Nova Scotia.
 Long before basketball was invented, these were the original Boston Celtics!

-In some cases, entire congregations of Scots-Irish Presbyterians from Ulster province arrived together, starting in 1718, and settled what was then considered the ‘frontier’ borders in Maine, New Hampshire, and Worcester, Massachusetts.
+In some cases, entire congregations of Scots-Irish Presbyterians from Ulster arrived together, starting in 1718, and settled what was then considered the ‘frontier’ borders in Maine, New Hampshire, and Central Massachusetts.

 The self portrait of John Singlton Copley